Resampling-based multi-resolution false discovery exceedance control: Data analysis: aggregated music review scores

 Whether $\mathbb{E}(T_i)$ has a negative expectation, might depend on the artist.
 For example, $\mathbb{E}(T_i)$ might be influenced by the genre or home country of the artist.
 Hence, we may ask for each artist separately whether their test statistic has mean 0.
 More precisely, we consider hypotheses $\Hy_1,...,\Hy_{260}$, where $\Hy_i$ is the null hypotheses that $\mathbb{E}(T_i)=0$, $1\leq i \leq m$.
 One possible multiple testing approach that controls the familywise error rate, is to perform individual permutation tests and then apply Bonferroni-Holm to the resulting p-values.
 Instead we used the maxT method, based on the absolute correlations $|T_1|,...,|T_m|$.
 The reason is that we expect maxT to have better power than Bonferroni-Holm, as discussed below.
 We also provide results for Bonferroni-Holm for comparison.

 For maxT to have any power, it suffices to use $\lceil \alpha^{-1}\rceil$ permutations.
 However, to enhance stability, we used $10^4$ permutations.
-We randomly permuted the scores $10^4$ times --- including the original order --- each time applying the same permutation to every artist.
+We randomly permuted the ten order labels $10^4$ times --- including the original order.
 There are $|G|=10!=3628800$ possible permutations; the reason for using random permutations was of course the reduction in computation time.
 The maxT method is valid if Assumption \ref{assjointd} holds.
 This property immediately follows here, from the assumption of independence between artists in combination with the definition of our null hypotheses.
 MaxT likely has somewhat better power than Bonferroni-Holm.
 Indeed, even if the artists are independent, there may still be trends present --- indeed, this is what we wish to test.
 For example, the first albums of artists may score high on average.
 When such patterns are present, maxT tends to have better power than Bonferroni-Holm.

 The sequential maxT method rejected 3 hypotheses for $\alpha=0.05$ and 8 hypotheses for $\alpha=0.1$.
-(Bonferroni-Holm based on permutaton tests rejected only 1 hypothesis for $\alpha=0.05$ and 3 for $\alpha=0.1$.)
+Bonferroni-Holm based on permutaton tests rejected only 1 hypothesis for $\alpha=0.05$ and 3 for $\alpha=0.1$.
 As an illustration, we consider $\alpha=0.1$.
 The sequential maxT method rejected the hypotheses corresponding to the artists Pet Shop Boys, Pearl Jam, Korn, Pixies, Van Morrison, Sting, The Mountain Goats and The Flaming Lips.
 Six of these artists had a strongly negative test statistic, indicating a clear decline in review scores.
 Two of these artists, namely the last two mentioned, had a strongly positive test statistic.